 Kagura is an ancient ritual dance to give thanks to the gods that has been performed since ancient times.
 It is performed throughout the night in homes between December and January.
-Visitors are welcome for a small fee.
-A shortened, but excellent, tourist version can be seen every night from 8 pm at Kagura Hozonkan, in the grounds of Takachiho Shrine.
+A shortened, but excellent, tourist version can be seen every night between 8 and 9 pm at Kagura Hozonkan, in the grounds of Takachiho Shrine (¥700).
 Make sure not to miss it.

 Both Takachiho and Takachiho-no-Mine claim to be the places where Amaterasu’s grandson descended to Earth to establish the Japanese Imperial Family.
 Many years ago officials from both towns went to court, but the judge deferred, ruling that each town had the right to believe it was the actual place where the gods descended to Earth.
 Both places are very spiritual and worthy of a visit.

 The best way to spend time in Takachiho is to visit some of the more-remote places you can't visit on a half-day trip.
 This will take you out into the mountains and steep valleys and enable you to marvel at how the people of ancient times in these parts could create such marvelous myths perfectly matching their environment.
 You'll marvel even more at the sense that these myths are still a part of everyday life in this region.
 There are dozens of places to visit.
 Here are just a few of the main attractions.

 Takachiho Tourist Office.
 Make sure to get a guidebook from the excellent local Takachiho Tourist Office, which can connect you with an English-speaking guide.
 But go to some places by yourself to enjoy the atmosphere.
 Takachiho, 882-1101.
 0982/73–1213. takachiho-kanko.info.

 What to See